Pensions - Quick FAQ's

 A personal pension plan is a tax efficient savings plan designed to provide a regular income in retirement.

-One of the great advantages that Personal Pension Plans have over other types of investment, is the considerable tax concessions that your contributions and investment funds receive.
+One of the great advantages that Personal Pension Plans have over other types of investment is the considerable tax concessions that your contributions and investment funds receive.

 Firstly, your contributions receive tax relief based on the highest rate of tax you pay.
-Secondly, where the money is invested, it grows free of income and capital gains tax.

 Way back in 2001, according to a study carried out by the Association of Consulting Actuaries (ACA), workers starting a pension at age 25 should invest a minimum of 10% of their income if they want to retire with just under 2/3rds of their final wage to live on.

-The calculator will then estimate for you how much of a monthly pension you can expect when you finally give up work.
+By filling in the form with details about your age, your current pension contributions, the amount you have managed to save in to your pension so far and when you want to retire, the calculator will then estimate for you how much of a monthly pension you can expect when you finally give up work.

 (Money Minder is not responsible for the content of external internet sites)